EthanDF/ethandf.github.io/_posts/2016-9-2-Hello-World.md

 ---
 layout: post
-title: You're up and running!
+title: Welcome to Reading with Ethan
 ---

 This is the first post on this page.
 I'm planning on using this blog to read things about metadata and share my notes on those documents.
 It might be painfully honest about what I know and what I don't.
 I want to be an expert on metadata in libraries but I'm not.
 Not yet!